dalton-f/aoc-2024/README.md

 ### Day 17:

 I overestimated how difficult part 1 of today would be, it is quite simple once you get past all the words..
 I think I am starting to reach the limit of my capabilities when it comes to these problems, but I am glad it isn't another grid problem.

+I am very impressed I managed to get part 1 with almost no bugs, and some very clean code after deciphering the puzzle.